British Rail, preferred to the private operators by the electorate |

 This presumption reflects the fact the national press gave up reporting on local government at the turn of the millennium when they greatly reduced the number of seasoned reporters of local government.
 Politics is ignored outside the bubble of Westminster and the devolved governments in Scotland and Wales.
 Yet as Simon Jenkins wrote last year "Labour has some outstanding leaders" but that "it is a shame that they are all in the regions."
 It reflects my experience working with politicians, both councillors and MPs, at the local level.
 Thirty years ago I was present when a rumbustious councillor, ambitious for an increase in his allowances, pleaded with the principled leader of the Council to be given the chair of a committee.
 He was told in no uncertain language that he would never be made a chair; local government services are far too important and that if he wanted more remuneration he should stand for parliament.

-It would appear that politics are being redefined, not on class lines but by the electorate's values and perspectives on wider issues.
+Politics are being redefined, not on class lines but by the electorate's values and perspectives on wider issues.
 These include the role of the state in delivering education, health, housing, care and infrastructure that remains a dividing line between the parties.
 They also embrace the protection of the environment, climate change, social justice, community control, the unregulated power of global capitalism, and international issues that include aid and migration as well as trade and defence.
+There is also the tranche of populist stances on immigration, human rights, nationalism and gender politics that are classless.
 The way that political parties provide clear direction on these issues will determine their future survival.
 They will have to convince an increasingly savvy electorate who are far more fickle than previous generations when it comes to party loyalties.

 No comments: